-Another effective strategy SRS uses to improve energy intensity is conducting energy audits of buildings under Section 432 of the Energy Independence and Security Act of 2007 (EISA).
+Conducting energy audits of buildings under Section 432 of the Energy Independence and Security Act of 2007 (EISA) is another effective strategy SRS uses to improve energy intensity.
 Under this program, SRS has identified 63 Site buildings that are responsible for 76.3% of the Site's energy consumption.
 Focusing on these buildings allows EISA audits, which identify energy conservation measures (ECMs), to be most effective.

-During 2020, SRS implemented a review in the contract bidding process for each new planned roof installation to determine if a cool roof may be cost effective to install.
-No cool roofs were installed during 2020.
+During 2021, SRS implemented a review in the contract bidding process for each new planned roof installation to determine whether a cool roof may be cost effective to install.
+No cool roofs were installed in 2021.

-By the end of FY 2020, SRS reduced energy intensity by 10.7% from FY 2019, thereby meeting the interim target for reducing energy intensity by 1% year-over-year.
-While the strategies discussed-such as timers, sensors and programmable thermostats, and cool roof installations-contribute to reducing energy intensity, these actions did not play a major role reducing energy use in 2020.
+By the end of FY 2021, SRS reduced energy intensity by 31.9% from FY 2015, thereby meeting the interim target for reducing energy intensity by 1% year-over-year.
+While the strategies discussed-such as timers, sensors and programmable thermostats, and cool roof installations-contribute to reducing energy intensity, these actions did not play a major role reducing energy use in 2021.
 SRS's response to the COVID-19 pandemic played a significant role in meeting the interim energy intensity reduction goal.
-Transitioning most Site employees during the second half of FY 2020 to teleworking in response to the COVID-19 pandemic equated to less use of energy in the buildings.
-This explains the major shift from the interim goal being at risk in FY 2019 to being ontrack in FY 2020.
+Many Site employees during FY 2021 were teleworking in response to the COVID-19 pandemic, which equated to less use of energy in the buildings.
+This explains the major shift from the interim goal being at risk in FY 2019 to being on track in FY 2020 and FY 2021.